torvalds/linux/Documentation/driver-api/rapidio/rapidio.rst

 ---------------

-A master port (or mport) is a RapidIO interface controller that is local to the processor executing the Linux code.
+A master port (or mport) is a RapidIO interface controller that is local to the processor executing the GNU/Linux code.
 A master port generates and receives RapidIO packets (transactions).
 In the RapidIO subsystem each master port is represented by a rio_mport data structure.
 This structure contains master port specific resources such as mailboxes and doorbells.
 The rio_mport also includes a unique